• Pinterest

 Summer European Dish Garden

 Now you are ready to start building the display.
 I used a combination of silk flowers, candle sticks, a mirrored tray, heart shaped boxes and a few rusty things.
 Rusty things are one of my very favorite things!
-More about my obsession with rust covered items can be found here: Carriers, Wooden Boxes & Cool Rusty Things!
+More about my obsession with rust covered items can be found here: Worn Wooden Boxes & Cool Rusty Things

 tabletop vignette for Early Spring